 Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.

-Richard is a member of the dispute resolution sector group.
+Richard is a member of the dispute resolution sector group and is head of the firm’s ADGM Court team.

 Richard is recognised by Chambers and Legal 500 as a “notable lawyer” with particular expertise in foreign direct investment-related disputes in the UAE and Saudi Arabia.